greenelab/phenoplier/environment/README.md

 supported** now.

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or Anaconda.
-1. Open a terminal, run `cd environment` from the folder where you cloned this repo, and execute all following steps in it.
+1. Open a terminal, run `cd environment` from the `phenoplier` folder repo, and execute all following steps in it.
 1. Run: